1. Home

 • The types of electronics you use (computer, TV, etc.)

-Keeping track of these items will help give you a clearer idea of your ecological footprint.
-If done annually, calculating and then working to reduce your carbon footprint can go a long way in helping the planet.
+Keeping track of these items will help give you a clearer idea of your footprint.

 Why You Should Reduce Your Carbon Footprint

-The overwhelming majority of environmental experts agree that climate change is real, and it's happening right now.
-So, if you're looking to do something good for the planet and future generations, reducing your carbon footprint is a great place to start.
-Going green can have a ripple effect on the global community, countless other species, and future generations.
+Climate change is real, and it's happening right now.
+So, if you're looking to do something good for people and the planet, reducing your carbon footprint is one place to start.

-Research from a study by the nonprofit World Wildlife Fund indicates that we may lose 20-30% of species by 2050 if nothing is done.
-In addition, many trees and forests will be lost due to rising sea levels.
-This means less oxygen for everyone, and higher temperatures overall.
-The flooding and hurricanes associated with climate change can cause massive property damage.
+Climate change is perhaps the biggest threat to much of the environment.
+A study by the nonprofit World Wildlife Fund indicates that we may lose 20-30% of species by 2050 if nothing is done.
+In addition, coastal ecosystems and communities may be damaged or lost due to rising sea levels.
+Climate change means more dangerous severe weather, heat waves, and wildfires.

 Specific actions that reduce your carbon footprint can also save you money.
-We recommend starting small by taking shorter showers and unplugging electronic devices when they're not in use.
-Or check out this list of Smart Home Energy Saving Devices That Save You Money.
+Start small by taking shorter showers and unplugging electronic devices when they're not in use and check out this list of smart home energy saving devices that save you money.
 These simple changes can have a positive impact on your bills and the environment.

 How To Reduce Your Carbon Footprint

 The good news is that immediate impacts that reduce your carbon footprint don’t take as much time or effort as you might think.
 Even better, small changes can lead to big results over time.
-Our favorite tips for how to reduce your carbon footprint and start your own personal climate revolution and include the following:
+Here are some of the things you can do to start.

 Using less electricity generated from fossil fuels can make a significant difference in your carbon footprint.
 One of the easiest ways to do this is by installing solar panels on your roof.
-The carbon footprint of solar panels is almost zero, so you can generate your own electricity from sunlight, and reduce your home's energy costs in the process.
+Manufacturing solar panels is responsible for some carbon emissions, but solar panels’ carbon footprint is much smaller than fossil fuels like gas, oil, and coal.
+You can generate your own electricity from sunlight, and reduce your home's energy costs in the process.
 (Get a free estimate of your savings here.)

 Making your home more energy efficient is one of the easiest ways to lower your carbon footprint, as it means you’re literally using less energy.
 Home improvement experts recommend tasks such as: